jonathan-taylor/glmnetpy/README.md

 - `gpp.wls_exp` for dense $x$
 - `gpp.spwls_exp` for sparse $x$

+### Testing

-4. Example invocations can be seen in `tests/test_pyglmnet.py`.
+Example invocations can be seen in `tests/test_pyglmnet.py`.
 So one can run all the tests via:

 ```
-pytest tests/test_pyglmnet.py
+pytest tests
 ```

 No error messages mean all is well.